net-funkyrobot/generator-worx-be/generators/app/templates/README.md

 make prepare
 ```

-This will authenticate the Firebase and Google Cloud SDKs service.
+This will create a Python virtual env, run `pip install` and `npm i`.

 ## Creating infrastructure post generation 🚀